josephinewilliams8/Clean-Room-Detection/README.md

 computer and update line 131 in 'mach_use_vid_detect.py.'

 # Selecting Machine
 In order to crop the selected frame to locate a particular machine, open the file 'find_crop_dimensions.py.'
-By inserting the file path to any video frame from the security footage, click and drag your mouse to create a box around the machine.
+After inserting the file path to any video frame from the security footage in line 13, run the code.
+Click and drag your mouse to create a box around the machine.

 After lifting the mouse, there will be a print statement with the dimensions x1, x2, y1, and y2.
 Update line 74 in 'mach_use_vid_detect.py' with these dimensions to track equipment usage by that machine.